CorrelAid/cookiecutter-python-analysis/README.md

 cookiecutter-python-analysis
 ==============================

-Cookiecutter inspired template for Python analysis projects
+Cookiecutter inspired template for CorrelAid Python analysis projects.
+<p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>

+# What is this project about?
+summarize in three sentences what this project is about and what central features it has.
+# Setup
-Project Organization
+## Project Organization
 ------------

     ├── LICENSE
     ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
-    ├── data
+    ├── data                <- see README in data folder │   ├── processed_gdpr
-    │   ├── external       <- Data from third party sources.
-    │   ├── interim        <- Intermediate data that has been transformed.
-    │   ├── processed      <- The final, canonical data sets for modeling.
+    │   ├── processed
-    │   └── raw            <- The original, immutable data dump.
+    │   └── raw
     │
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
     ├── models             <- Trained and serialized models, model predictions, or model summaries │
     ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
+Naming convention is a number (for ordering), │                         and a short `-` delimited description, e.g.
-    │                         `1.0-jqp-initial-data-exploration`.
+    │                         `01-data-exploration`.
     │
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │